cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 ### Persona 2 - Alice Brooks, 27
 She is a mother of three children.
 She thinks food outside does not contain the necessary nutritions for the kids so she cooks for her kids all the time.
-Kids could be picky about food and she finds it difficult to decide what to cook for her kids sometimes.
+Kids could be picky about food and she finds it is hard to memorize all the details for each recipe.

 __Wants & Needs__
 - Record all the receipes that she has previously used